Manager’s Update To The Community

 Please be sure to have your Real estate agent, or yourself - contact the office prior to your closing on the sale of your home so that we can be sure that the new owner gets the proper documentation they need for their closing, as well as pertinent Radburn Association information.
-We also would like to be able to invite new owners to a welcome tea to meet their neighbors, as well as provide a tour of the parks if weather is cooperative.
-We do have a park tour group of volunteers, if anyone would like to join.

 Any exterior modifications must be submitted with an architectural application to the office – BEFORE you begin any projects.
 This includes tree removals.
 We also need to know that the Borough permits are being applied for as well - where required.
 Thank you!